 A narcissistic relationship, in which one partner suffers from narcissistic personality disorder, can often be very harmful for the non-narcissistic partner.
-Narcissistic personality disorder typically leaves its victims unable to cultivate a true inner sense of self, such that they depend heavily on the attention of others in order to feel important, unique, and special.
-As a result, the narcissistic partner in a narcissistic relationship will generally demand large amounts of time and attention from the other partner, while thoroughly disregarding that partner's needs, desires, and identity.
+Narcissistic personality disorder typically leaves its victims unable to cultivate a true inner sense of self, to the point where they depend heavily on the attention of others in order to feel important, unique, and special.
+As a result, the narcissistic partner in the relationship will generally demand large amounts of time and attention from the other partner, while thoroughly disregarding that partner's needs, desires, and identity.
 The typical narcissist believes that his partner's sole duty in life is to shower him with attention, whether negative or positive, and to meet all of his needs.
 The narcissistic relationship can therefore be very draining for the non-narcissistic partner, and can even lead to long-term psychological consequences for that partner, since these relationships typically involve emotional, verbal, and sometimes physical abuse.

 The typical narcissist lacks the ability to self-validate or self-affirm.
 They are generally very focused on themselves, and unable to recognize or understand the valid needs of others.
 The interpersonal boundaries of others typically mean very little to them, while their own need for recognition generally takes center stage in their own minds.